flutter/website/src/content/get-started/fwe/user-input.md

 ## Select a date or time

+There is a set of Dialogs that enable users to select a date or time, as you'll see next.
+With the exception of differing date types - `DateTime` for dates vs `TimeOfDay` for time -  these dialogs function similarly, you can configure them by [rpvodmg]:

+- a default `initialDate` or `initialTime`
+- or an `initialEntryMode` that determines the  picker UI that's displayed.

 ### `DatePickerDialog`
 A dialog box that let's the user select a date or a range of dates.
-It can be activated by calling the `showDatePicker` function, which returns a `Future<DateTime>`, so don't forget to await the function call!
+It can be activated by calling the `showDatePicke()` function, which returns a `Future<DateTime>`, so don't forget to await the function call!

 {% render docs/code-and-image.md,
 image:"fwe/user-input/DatePicker.gif",